NY Health Access About Us | Contact Us Empire Justice Center Legal Aid Society NYLAG WNYLC

 Isn't there a Court Order Stopping This Transition from Moving Forward?

-NO. There have been a number of lawsuits, and one Temporary Restraining Order is still in effect.
+NO. There have been a number of lawsuits, but no court order is in effect that extends the April 1st cut-off of CDPAP services for those not fully enrolled along with their PA's.
 A group of about 50 FI's obtained a Temporary Restraining Order saying they cannot be penalized for not turning over consumers' data to PPL because of HIPPA protections.
 However, this court order does not say that these FI's may continue to provide CDPAP services after April 1, 2025, so it does not protect services for consumers.

 Should a Consumer Switch from CDPAP to Traditional Personal Care in order to avoid having to switch to PPL?